danieledapo/danieledapo.github.io/content/post/category-theory.md

 If the second property sounds like the definition of function composition then you're absolutely right!
-In fact, it turns out there is a category where the objects are all the possible types and the arrows are the functions between them.
-In Haskell this cateogyr is called *Hask*, but this concepts can be translated to other type systems with almost no changes.
+In fact, it turns out there is a category where the objects are types and the arrows are the functions between them.
+In Haskell this category is called *Hask*, but this concepts can be translated to other type systems with almost no changes.

 Here's an example of a simple category